Herne Hill: History

-1291 - Manor of Milkwell
+1291 – Manor of Milkwell

 The area now known as Herne Hill was part of the Manor of Milkwell, which existed from at least 1291, and was a mixture of farms and woodland until the late 18th century.
 It was divided between the ancient parishes of Camberwell and Lambeth.

-1783 - Samuel Sanders
+1783 – Samuel Sanders

 In 1783, Samuel Sanders (a timber merchant) bought the land now occupied by Denmark Hill and Herne Hill from the Manor; he then began granting leases for large plots of land to wealthy families.

 Mid-19th century

-By the mid-19th century, the road from the modern Herne Hill Junction to Denmark Hill was lined with large residential estates and the area had become a prosperous suburb for the merchant class.
-(John Ruskin grew up, from the age of 4, in a house on Herne Hill).
+By the mid-19th century, the road from the modern Herne Hill Junction to Denmark Hill was lined with substantial villas set in spacious grounds and the area had become a prosperous suburb for the merchant class.
+(John Ruskin grew up, from the age of 4, in a house on Herne Hill, until moving in 1842 to a large villa on Denmark Hill).

-1862 - arrival of the London, Chatman & Dover Railway
+1862 – arrival of the London, Chatham & Dover Railway

 Herne Hill was transformed by the arrival of the London, Chatham & Dover Railway in 1862.
 Cheap and convenient access to London Victoria, the City of London, Kent and south-west London created demand for middle-class housing; the terraced streets that now characterise the area were constructed in the decades after the opening of Herne Hill station and the old estates were entirely built over.

-The Half Moon public house

-The Half Moon is a Grade II* listed public house in Half Moon Lane.
+World War II

-During World War II five V-1 flying bombs caused six deaths.
+During World War II five V-1 flying bombs fell at various sites in the Herne Hill area, causing six deaths.